Ho Fung College

 Ho Fung College (可風中學) is an English-instructed co-education secondary school in Hong Kong.
 The school is sponsored by Sik Sik Yuen.
 Established in 1974, the school has gained popularity with its all-around student performance across academic disciplines and sports sphere.
-The current principal is Mr. Siu, Chi-Sun, starting his term in 2012.
+The current principal is Mr. Tam, Choi-nang, starting his term in 2024.

 Education philosophy

 To uphold the sponsoring body's spirit of "Pujiquanshan (普濟勸善)" and provide students with quality education; apart from academic achievements, the school places heavy emphasis on students' comprehensive and balanced development.

 School facilities

 The school is situated at Lei Muk Shue, with the following campus facilities: